Gandalf-Le-Dev/aurora/README.md

 # aurora

-A Terminal string styling for zig.
+A comptime terminal string styling library for zig.

 > [!NOTE]
 > This repository is heavily inspired by [tr1ckydev/chameleon](https://github.com/tr1ckydev/chameleon).